gowtham-mohandass/Hacker-rank/README.md

 # HackerRank Solutions

 Welcome to my repository of solutions for various HackerRank challenges.
-This repository contains my submissions for problems in different domains such as algorithms, data structures, mathematics, and more.
+This repository contains my submissions for problems in different domains such Python, SQl and more.

 ## About